roq-trading/roq-test/README.md

   the exchange.
 This design allows the client to detect lost messages as early as possible.
 (Latency between client and gateway is significantly lower than latency between gateway and exchange).
+* Logging has a cost -- avoid it if you don't need it :-)

 ## License